roman-gravit/Git-Manual/README.md

 ## 38. git fetch VS git pull

-git pull:  fetch PLUS integrate changes to current active branch
+git pull:  fetch AND integrate changes to current active branch

 git fetch: downloads updates from a remote to your local without integrating them to local branches.

 ## 39. GitFlow